MackerelGray/chirp-bark-hey/writings/max/gender-and-species.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Species-Related Gender as Social Constructs
+## Species-Related Gender as Social Constructs

 <p><i>Written by Max Biscuit-Machina on November 4th, 2024.</i></p>